jennifer566/To-do-List/README.md

 # To-do-List
-Simplistic Todo List using React.
-My goal was to create a simple todo list that was interactive, easy to use, and had a cohesive design.
+My goal was to create a simple todo list using React that was interactive, easy to use, and had a cohesive design.
 To start I broke down the UI into a component hierarchy considering each class, css, and design layers.
 1. App.jsx contains the entire app.
 2. NewToDoForm.jsx contains the user input